Cosmian/kms/crate/pkcs11/README.md

 1. `sys` crate

-The sys crate is generated fron the cryptoki headers files using `bindgen` and provides Linux and Windows bindings for the
+The sys crate is generated from the cryptoki headers files using `bindgen` and provides Linux and Windows bindings for the
 PKCS#11 API.